iriziotis/Uniprot-PDB-mapper/README.md

 ## It offers these functionalities:
 - If the user provides a UniProt ID and PDB ID: It Maps residues between the UniProt protein and the specified PDB structure.
-- Automatic mode: Given only a UniProt ID, it identifies the best PDB model based on sequence coverage, resolution and R-factor, retrieves its biological assembly (or asymmetric unit if specified), and performs the residue and chain mapping.
+- Automatic mode: Given only a UniProt ID, it identifies the best PDB model based on sequence coverage and resolution, retrieves its biological assembly (or asymmetric unit if specified), and performs the residue and chain mapping.
-- Option to list all PDB entries mapped to the UniProt ID with metadata (experimental technique, resolution, sequence coverage, and R-factor).
+- Option to list all PDB entries mapped to the UniProt ID with metadata (experimental technique, resolution and coverage).
-- Supports mapping to either the biological assembly or the asymmetric unit (user-specified).
-- Outputs results in a JSON format.
+- Outputs mapping in a JSON format.
 - Can automatically download structure files for assemblies, assymetric units or both (it will not unzip them though, this still burdens the user)

 ## Usage: